mullroy/pirate_hardware_interface/INSTALL_windows.md

   with the command: ctrl+k followed by v <br>
   To jump to the top of the file, press: ctrl+k followed by u<br>
   <br>
   At the bottom of the file, add the updated PATH.
-Set the default X11 display path. <br>
+Also set the default X11 display path. <br>
   This is used by the Xwindows display subsystem, which is required by GUI apps:<br>
   <br>
   export PATH=$PATH:/lib/qt5/bin<br>